 Tips Before you Drive to Toroweap

-High clearance vehicles are required.
+High-clearance vehicles are required.
 Vehicles and vehicle combinations longer than 22 feet (6.7 m) are prohibited.
 This is the total length from end to end, including anything towed.
-The park rangers check it at the entrance, and if you do not meet these conditions, you can be turned back.
-Ensure you have enough fuel, a full-size spare tire, jack/lift, and owner’s manual.
+The park rangers check it at the entrance; if you do not meet these conditions, you can be turned back.
+Ensure you have enough fuel, a full-size spare tire, a jack/lift, and the owner’s manual.

 Tow service costs $1,000–2,000, and assistance is not guaranteed.

 Services are non-existent at Toroweap: there is no water, gas, food, lodging, or phone service.
 So fill up to full.
 Just in case, pack more water, more food, and warm clothes.
 On our first trip to Toroweap, we could not stay overnight.
 We had no permit.
 So after sunset, we had to leave the park.
 It was November, and night fell very quickly, and the temperature dropped with it.
 It was so dark that we could not safely continue driving on this rough road.
 We stayed for the night on a side road in an uncomfortable car.
 Luckily, we always prepare ourselves thoroughly for road trips.
 Therefore, check out our Road Trip Packing List and Day Hiking Packing List before your Toroweap adventure.
 The second time we visited Toroweap together, we stayed there at Tuweep campground for two nights.